Skip to main content

 He added that he had chosen to accept the borders of Palestine and Israel and "move on" because “in life there are better and bigger things to focus on than the name of a piece of land”.

-Following the 7 October Hamas-led attacks on Israel, the blogger proclaimed his support for Israel, and stated that he identified as an Israeli-Palestinian instead of a Palestinian-Israeli.
+Following the 7 October Hamas-led attacks on Israel, the blogger stated his support for Israel, and said that he identified as an Israeli-Palestinian instead of a Palestinian-Israeli.

 "Israeli first.
 Palestinian second.
 Sometimes it takes a shock like this to see so clearly," he wrote.